mariohernandez/components-for-beginners/local-setup.md

 # Local setup

-The setup for this training will allow you to follow along with the hands-on exercises.
+The setup for this training will allow you to follow along with the hands-on exercises during and after the training.

 ### Training requirements